parmentelat/asynciojobs/sphinx/README.md

     Sequence(
         Job(aprint("main-start"), label="main-start"),
         # the way to graft the low-level logic in this main workflow
-        # is to just use the ShcdulerJOb instance as a job
+        # is to just use the ShcdulerJob instance as a job
         sub_sched,
         Job(aprint("main-end"), label="main-end"),
     )